-No official data is yet available for the population of England in 2014.
-But we do know that population growth is running at around 0.8% per year.
-From this, we can estimate that the population of England in 2012 was 56.5 million.
-To find out how many people live in England in 2014, we can project further and estimate the population around 57.5 million.
+No official data is yet available for the population of England in 2015.
+But we do know that population growth is running at around 0.7% per year.
+To find out how many people live in England in 2015, we can project and estimate the population at around 54.66 million.

 If England's population is measured separately from the United Kingdom's, it would be the 25th largest country in the world by population, the fifth largest in Europe, and the fourth largest in the European Union.